-All programs supported by Healthy Chesapeake will be evaluated by our Evaluation and Research team led by a collaboration of Eastern Virginia Medical School and Old Dominion University managed by Dr. Brian Martin of the Healthy Chesapeake Board of Governors.
+All programs supported by Healthy Chesapeake are evaluated by our Evaluation and Research team led by a collaboration of Eastern Virginia Medical School and Old Dominion University.
+Our Evaluation and Research team is managed by Dr. Michelle Kekeh from Old Dominion University.
 It is mandatory to provide data, comply with research gathering requests, and participate in evaluation sessions as determined by the research and evaluation team.
-Our intent is to ensure as accurate impact analysis as possible and to modify programs and services as needed to maximize effectiveness.
+Our intent is to ensure that we have an accurate impact analysis in place to maximize our effectiveness.

 Be the First to Know